soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![The pump function access key information is displayed.
 Key 1 is circled.](media/copy-function-storage-access-key.png "Copy access key for the Storage Account")

-### Task 4: Create notification service in Microsoft Flow
+### Task 4: Create notification service in Microsoft Power Automate

 We will be using [Microsoft Power Automate](https://flow.microsoft.com/) as a means to email notifications to the workforce in the field.
 This flow will respond to new messages placed on the queue that we created in Task 3.